 Tune up your immune system for cold and flu season.
 Good nutrition, proper rest, and regular exercise are the basics of staying healthy.
 However, you can pump up your resistance even more by adding self-massage to your daily or weekly routine.

 Massage promotes relaxation and increases circulation.
 It also triggers measurable changes in the body’s immune and endocrine systems.
-One 2010 study, funded by a grant from the National Institutes of Health National Center for Complementary and Alternative Medicine, concluded that a single session of Swedish massage can significantly increase production of white blood cells, which are vital to the body’s ability to fight illness.
-A follow-up study in 2012 went a step further, showing that there were cumulative health benefits to repeated massage.
+One 2019 study, by a The Massage Centre, concluded that a single session massage can significantly increase production of white blood cells, which are vital to the body’s ability to fight illness.

 But not all of us can afford the luxury of regular sessions with a trained therapist.
 Fortunately, self-massage such as dry brushing, acupressure, and Abhyanga can be just as effective.
 Do your body and mind a favor by practicing one or all of these three easy techniques.